Fortress Investment Group: Intrawest late payment and Olympic village funds

+Patent Litigation

-VLSI Technology LLC & INVT SPE LLC
+VLSI Technology LLC and INVT SPE LLC

-VLSI Technology LLC & INVT SPE LLC are non-operating subsidiaries of Fortress Investment that have filed several lawsuits against Apple, Intel, HTC, ZTE and other telecommunications companies.
-In 2019, VLSI Technology LLC alleged Intel's SpeedStep technology introduced in 2005 infringes on its patent purchased.
-INVT SPE LLC was assigned 740 telecommunications patents originally filed by Panasonic after Fortress Investment acquired Inventergy Global, Inc. and restructured it.
+VLSI Technology LLC and INVT SPE LLC, portfolio companies owned by investment funds managed by Fortress, have filed several lawsuits against Apple, Intel, HTC, ZTE and other telecommunications companies.
+In 2019, VLSI alleged Intel's SpeedStep technology introduced in 2005 infringes on its patent purchased.
+During this same time, VLSI asserted its patents against several other Intel products and obtained two jury verdicts totaling over $3 billion.
+INVT SPE LLC was assigned 740 telecommunications patents originally filed by Panasonic after funds managed by Fortress acquired assets previously belonging to Inventergy Global, Inc.

 Labrador Diagnostics

-On March 9, 2020, Fortress Investment, through its non-operating subsidiary Labrador Diagnostics (which holds patents previously owned by Theranos), alleged that BioFire's FilmArray technology infringes upon some of its patents.
-However, on March 3, 2020, the Wall Street Journal published an article identifying that bioMérieux was working on two diagnostic tests for COVID-19.
-After the patent infringement lawsuit was filed, bioMérieux issued a press release announcing that BioFire was developing tests to detect SARS-CoV-2.
-After this announcement, Labrador issued a statement claiming that when it filed the lawsuit against BioFire it had no idea BioFire was developing COVID-19 testing kits.
-Fortress Investment Group subsequently offered to grant both the defendants and anyone else a royalty-free license for its technology for use in COVID-19 tests.
+On March 9, 2020, an LLC owned by funds managed by Fortress through its non-operating subsidiary Labrador Diagnostics (which holds patents previously owned by Theranos), alleged that BioFire's FilmArray technology infringed some of its patents.
+On March 3, 2020, the Wall Street Journal published an article identifying that bioMérieux was working on two diagnostic tests for COVID-19.
+After the patent infringement lawsuit was filed, bioMérieux announced that BioFire was developing tests to detect SARS-CoV-2.
+After the announcement, Labrador claimed that when it filed the lawsuit against BioFire it had no idea BioFire was developing COVID-19 testing kits.
+Fortress subsequently offered to grant both the defendants and anyone else a royalty-free license for its technology for use in COVID-19 tests.